1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 For those interested in theory, the concept of variance comes from category theory, where one would study covariant and contravariant functors.
 Those who know a bit of Haskell would also encounter them there!

 ---

+[^extends]: I'm not a huge fan of that syntax, since you don't extend interfaces, but you can still be a subtype of an interface.
+The better notation for this is the `<:` symbol which means "is subtype of" but that is a bit obtuse for some audiences.

 [^one_param]: We can say "its type parameter" because it only has one.
 You can imagine some type where only some parameters are covariant.